JellyTitan/Sofle-Pico/build_log.md

 * Move ec12 encoder out a bit to allow for 30mm low-profile knobs.
 * Add a 'handedness pin' for qmk auto-detection.
 (Can't do via current matrix - matrix is full on both sides).
 * Put a GND plane on both sides, wire VCC directly. (with big fat traces)!
+* Round bottom screw mount of OLED plate.
+(With the current component layout, this would obscure the patch bay.)